AndrewWPhillips/eggql/README.md

 ### Conclusion

 I trust this tutorial has helped you to see how easy it is to create a simple GraphQL server using **eggql**.
-Unlike most backend soltuions you are not required to create, or even understand GraphQL schemas.
+Unlike most backend solutions you are not required to create, or even understand GraphQL schemas.
 (Under the hood, a schema is generated for you which you can view if you need to.)
-Unlike other Go packages this avoids getting lot's of run-time panics when your schema does not match your data types.
+Unlike other Go packages this avoids getting lots of run-time panics when your schema does not match your data types.

 However, **eggql** may not be the best solution for you if you want something comprehensive or more efficient.
 It does not have any support for databases, such as a dataloader since I wrote it to work with in-memory data.
 It may also be too slow for heavy load as it uses reflection to run resolvers.
 Here are some other Go GraphQl packages that I have tried and found to work very well.